mlund/faunus/docs/_docs/energy.md

 **Information:**
-Flat histogram methods are commonly attributed to [Wang and Landau (2001)](http://dx.doi.org/10/bbdg7j) but the idea has been applied in early works, for example by [Hunter and Reinhardt (1995)](http://dx.doi.org/10/fns6dq) and [Engkvist and Karlström (1996)](http://dx.doi.org/10/djjk8z).
+Flat histogram methods are commonly attributed to [Wang and Landau (2001)](http://dx.doi.org/10/bbdg7j) but the idea appears in earlier works, for example by [Hunter and Reinhardt (1995)](http://dx.doi.org/10/fns6dq) and [Engkvist and Karlström (1996)](http://dx.doi.org/10/djjk8z).